Touch Here To Claim Your Consultation:(856) 429-2323

 Kevin: That’s really up for debate.
 There are circumstances that equate to an arrest, such as putting handcuffs on somebody.
 This also applies to putting a suspect in the back of the police car for an extended period of time.
 Additionally, driving that person to the police station would certainly be an arrest.

-Probable Cause MUST Accompany an Arrest
+Probable Cause MUST Accompany An Arrest

 To arrest somebody, a police officer has to have a well-grounded suspicion or belief that a crime has been committed or is in the process of being committed.